Local Rule 9021. ENTRY OF JUDGMENTS AND ORDERS

 (4) Unless otherwise ordered, if no proposed Order is submitted within twenty-eight (28) days after the date upon which the matter was heard, any party in interest may submit a proposed Order in a manner that complies with this rule.

-(5) Unless otherwise ordered, if no Order is submitted within thirty-five (35) days of a hearing, the motion or other matter will be deemed withdrawn, without prejudice, subject to a motion under Fed.
+(5) Unless otherwise ordered, if no proposed Order is submitted within thirty-five (35) days of a hearing, the motion or other matter may be deemed withdrawn, without prejudice, subject to a motion under Fed.
 R. Bankr.
 P. 9024.

-(1) Counsel preparing documents listed in subsection (a) above must transmit them by hand delivery, facsimile, email, overnight delivery, or United States Mail to all counsel or unrepresented parties who appeared at the hearing or filed and served objections.
+(1) Attorneys preparing proposed Orders must transmit them by hand delivery, facsimile, email, overnight delivery, or United States Mail to all attorneys or unrepresented parties who appeared at the hearing or filed and served objections.

-In accordance with LR 9021, counsel submitting this document certifies as follows (check one):
+In accordance with LR 9021, an attorney submitting this document certifies as follows (check one):

 ___ The court has waived the requirement set forth in LR 9021(b)(1).